wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
-wxMEdit v2.9.9.2:
+wxMEdit v2.9.9.3:
   1. added new options to display/print bookmark independent of line number.
+  2. added a option whether enable dot matching new-line in regular expression.
+  3. added a feature that show searching message in status bar when Search/Replace Dialog is invisible.
-  2. improved bookmark appearance for displaying and printing.
+  4. improved bookmark appearance for displaying and printing.
-  3. improved Tab and EOF mark pattern, make it easy to distinguish Tab mark from space mark.
+  5. improved Tab and EOF mark pattern, make it easy to distinguish Tab mark from space mark.
-  4. fixed that there are too few characters limited in a line with certain word wrap settings.
+  6. fixed that there are too few characters limited in a line with certain word wrap settings.
-  5. fixed that width of list items in Syntax Highlighting Settings Dialog are not updated on resizing.
+  7. fixed that width of list items in Syntax Highlighting Settings Dialog are not updated on resizing.
+  8. fixed not responding when counting/replacing-all any zero-length assertions.
-  6. updated Unicode block descriptions for Unicode 7.0 (require ICU 54 or higher).
+  9. updated Unicode block descriptions for Unicode 7.0 (require ICU 54 or higher).
+ 10. added German translation by Ronny Steiner <post[at]sirsteiner.de>.
+ 11. added Polish translation by Adam Massalski <massaada[at]wp.pl>.
+ 12. updated Japanese translation by Tilt <tiltstr[at]gmail.com>.
-  7. updated Simplified Chinese translation.
+ 13. updated Simplified Chinese translation.
-  8. other minor changes and bug fixes.
+ 14. other minor changes and bug fixes.

 wxMEdit v2.9.9:
   1. added right-click context menu for each tab.